MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportServer.md

 ```

 ### -ServerStatisticsLogMaxAge
-This parameter is available or functional only in Exchange Server 2010 and Exchange 2013 CU6 or earlier.
+This parameter is functional only in Exchange Server 2010 and Exchange 2013 CU6 or earlier.

 The ServerStatisticsLogMaxAge parameter specifies the maximum duration that the server statistics log files are kept.
 Log files older than the specified value are deleted.
 The default value is 30 days.